About this Policy

 The PI or their delegate must perform a documented review of costs charged to sponsored projects in a timely manner to ensure allowability of costs in accordance the Uniform Guidance and/or the terms of the specific contract or grant.
 In addition to the review of costs, a comparison of expenditures with budget amounts must also be perform to verify budget accuracy and determine if a budget revision is necessary.

 It is expected that costs will be posted to the correct grant or contract at the time of purchase.
 However, in the event that an Unallowable cost is discovered and the transfer of a charge is required, the transfer should be made as soon as the need for correction is identified.
-For payroll correcting entries, departments must transfer the costs within the fiscal year in which the original transaction occurred.
+For payroll correcting entries, departments must make every effort possible to transfer the costs within the fiscal year in which the original transaction occurred.
 If the payroll correcting entry is not made within the one-year correction period, a payroll correcting entry form must be completed and submitted to the Sponsored Programs Office for review and approval.

 Certain Allowable non-sponsored expenses may be Unallowable for purposes of the F&A Cost Proposal.
 Examples include fines/penalties, commencement expenses, and fund-raising activities.
 Unique project numbers are used to identify Unallowable activities.